keboola/developers-docs/cli/commands/template/test/create/index.md

 The command will create a test for the specified template.

-If you don't provide `version` parameter, the default version will be used.
+If you don't provide the `version` parameter, the default version will be used.

 The command must be run in the [repository directory](/cli/templates/structure#repository).

-It requires at least one existing project in a public Keboola stack defined in environment variable `TEST_KBC_PROJECTS`, accepting projects in format `storage_api_host|project_id|project_token` and divided by `;`.
+It requires at least one existing project in a public Keboola stack defined in the environment variable `TEST_KBC_PROJECTS`, accepting projects in format `storage_api_host|project_id|project_token` and divided by `;`.

 For example: